 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company manages credit risk, in respect of cash, by placing at major Canadian financial institutions.
-The Company is also exposed to credit risk with respect to other receivables.
-The Company's maximum exposure to credit risk at May 31, 2018 was \$82,191 (August 31, 2017 - \$175,870).
+The Company's maximum exposure to credit risk at August 31, 2019 was \$1,023,410 (2018 - \$1,241,166).